 In some cases, no cause can be found.

 Your health care provider will examine your neck, arm, and shoulder.
-Weakness of the shoulder may cause difficulty moving your arm.
+Weakness of the shoulder can cause difficulty moving your arm.

 The deltoid muscle of the shoulder may show signs of muscle atrophy.

-Tests that may be used to evaluate axillary nerve dysfunction include:
+Tests that may be used to check axillary nerve dysfunction include:

 Depending on the cause of the nerve disorder, some people do not need treatment.
-They will get better on their own.
-However, the rate of recovery can be different for everyone.
+They get better on their own.
+The rate of recovery can be different for everyone.
 It can take many months to recover.